Solving the Poisson Equation for p–n Junctions

-We have the general expression for the space charge r(x) and the Poisson equation:
+We have the general equation for the space charge r(x ), and the Poisson equation:

 e e0 · d2V(x)